TUT-ARG/DCASE2016-baseline-system-python/README.md

 `mfcc->fmax: 22050`
 : Maximum frequency for MEL band.
 Usually, this is set to a half of the sampling frequency.

-**Classification**
+**Classifier**

-This section contains the frame classification related parameters.
+This section contains the frame classifier related parameters.
+These parameters are used when chosen classifier is trained.

     classifier:
       method: gmm                   # The system supports only gmm

+      audio_error_handling:         # Handling audio errors (temporary microphone failure and radio signal interferences from mobile phones)
+        clean_data: false           # Exclude audio errors from training audio

       parameters: !!null            # Parameters are copied from classifier_parameters based on defined method

     classifier_parameters: